 Yes, students can purchase and store some types of food in their bedroom.
-Fruit, milk, cheese, milo, biscuits and bread are available at any time of the day in the kitchen areas.
+Fruit, milk, cheese, milo, biscuits and bread are provided in each nest and available at any time of the day.
 We ask that students do not bring excessive amounts of lollies or other foods that may impact our ability to best look after your health.
-If unsure of what foods can be brought, students can check with their Year Coordinator or Head of Boarding.
+If unsure of what foods can be brought, students can check with their Boarding Year Coordinator or Head of Boarding.